maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

   +-----------+------------+----------+------------+----------+-------+

 SELECT DISTINCT a.product_id,
+       b.product_name
-       b.product_name FROM Sales AS a
+FROM Sales AS a
 JOIN Product AS b
 ON a.product_id = b.product_id
 WHERE a.product_id NOT IN (SELECT product_id FROM Sales WHERE sale_date < '2019-01-01')
 AND a.product_id NOT IN (SELECT product_id FROM Sales WHERE sale_date > '2019-03-31');

+-- Withou JOIN
 SELECT product_id,
        product_name
 FROM   product